Darrel Akerfelds: Later career

 Akerfelds started 1991 in the majors, but his ERA rose to 5.26.
 He was returned to the minor leagues in July, where he was converted back into a starter.
 He started 11 games for the Scranton/Wilkes-Barre Red Barons, but his ERA was to 6.32 in Triple-A. Akerfelds became a free agent after the season.
-After signing with the Baltimore Orioles to start the season, Akerfelds spent another few seasons in the minors, finishing his career in the California Angels' farm system in without returning to the majors.
+After signing with the Baltimore Orioles to start the season, Akerfelds spent another few seasons in the minors.
+He was a replacement player with the Angels in spring training in 1995 during the ongoing players' strike.
+After the strike ended, he became a coach with their Single-A affiliate.
+He finished his career that year without returning to the majors.

-After his retirement as a player, Akerfelds spent eleven years as bullpen coach for the San Diego Padres, starting in 2001.
+After his retirement as a player, Akerfelds spent 11 years as bullpen coach for the San Diego Padres, starting in 2001.

 Illness and death

 In December 2010, Akerfelds was diagnosed with pancreatic cancer.
 He continued to coach for the Padres in the 2011 season, regularly balancing his treatment plan with the team's schedule.
-Akerfelds died in Phoenix, Arizona, on June 24, 2012, from complications of the disease.
+Akerfelds died in Phoenix, Arizona on June 24, 2012, from complications of the disease.